The formation of CDM haloes I: Collapse thresholds and the ellipsoidal collapse model: Thresholds from ellipsoidal collapse

-In our model we consider a uniform density perturbation on top of a flat Friedmann-Robertson-Walker background whose energy content is dominated by the matter density, $\rho_{\rm m}$, and a cosmological constant, $\Lambda$.
-We model the perturbation as an homogeneous ellipsoid with semi-axes of physical length $a_i$ ($i=1,2,3$) and density contrast $\delta$, and adopt Cartesian coordinates, $x_i$, measured along the principal axes of the ellipsoid.
-In this coordinate system, the internal gravitational potential of the ellipsoid can be written
+We consider a uniform density perturbation in an otherwise unperturbed Friedmann--Robertson--Walker background whose energy content is dominated by the matter density, $\rho_{\rm m}$, and a cosmological constant, $\Lambda$.
+We model the perturbation as a homogeneous ellipsoid with semi-axes of physical length $r_i$ ($i=1,2,3$) and density contrast, $\delta$.
+We adopt a Cartesian coordinate system, $x_i$, that aligns with the principal axes of the ellipsoid, as well as with the external tidal field (see Fig.~\ref{Fig:alignment}).